mmod/nodamysql/README.md

 ##Installation

-Installation can now only go one way:	(configuration is otherwise a pain)
+Installation can again go one of two ways:

+1. You are running Windows (32 or 64-bit) or Debian Wheezy or newer (64-bit), and do not wish to build (compile).
+This could be the slightly quicker method of getting started.
+  * <i>As of now, I have yet to include 32-bit Windows, or Debian binaries since the last few changes.</i>

-1. You are running on Windows or Linux (Architecture Independent).
+2. You are running on Windows or Linux (Architecture Independent) and would like to maximize efficiency/performance and build yourself.
   * The automated build might initialize on Mac or SunOS, but probably won't work.
-This could be fixed (if it doesn't work) - if you're interested in helping, submit a pull request.
-I don't own a Mac (not unfortunately :P), and do not run SunOS.
+  * If you'd like to help support other systems please submit a pull request.
+I do not own a Mac (not unfortunately :P), do not run SunOS, and will not run x86.

 <b>Just a note:</b> Building is not difficult what-so-ever.
 Yes there may be some pre-requisites but it's really not that bad.
 In the end the best
 compatibility and performance can be reached on your machine (that you will be serving on) by letting all the tools be built by that system.
 Furthermore, any